RustEnthusiast/nstd/README.md

 - Input reference data is assumed to remain unaltered by other code/threads.

+- C function pointers are assumed to be non-null unless wrapped in an `Option`.

 - Private (non-`pub`) structure members must not be directly accessed by the user.

 - Structured enum variants must be checked before they're accessed (eg. `NSTDOptional` or